Constraints on the annihilation of heavy dark matter in dwarf spheroidal galaxies with gamma-ray observations: Abstract

 \section{Abstract}

 Electrons and positrons produced in dark matter annihilation can generate secondary emission through synchrotron and IC processes, and such secondary emission provides a possible means to detect DM particles with masses beyond the detector’s energy band.
 The secondary emission of heavy dark matter (HDM) particles in the TeV-PeV mass range lies within the Fermi-LAT energy band.
 In this paper, we utilize the Fermi-LAT observations of dwarf spheroidal (dSph) galaxies to search for annihilation signals of HDM particles.
-We consider the propagation of $e^+/e^-$ produced by DM annihilation within the dSphs, derive the electron spectrum of the equilibrium state by solving the propagation equation, and then compute the gamma-ray signals produced by the $e^+/e^-$ population through the IC and synchrotron processes.
-We do not detect any significant HDM signal.
-By assuming a magnetic field strength of $B=1\,{\rm \mu G}$ and a diffusion coefficient of $D_0 = 3\times10^{28}\,{\rm cm^{2}s^{-1}}$ of the dSphs, we place limits on the annihilation cross section for HDM particles.
-Our results are weaker than the previous limits given by the VERITAS observations of dSphs, but are comparable to those derived from the IceCube observations of dSphs.
-As a complement, we also search for the prompt $\gamma$-rays produced by DM annihilation and give limits on the cross section in the 10-$10^5$ GeV mass range.
+We consider the propagation of $e^+/e^-$ produced by DM annihilation within the dSphs, derive the electron spectrum of the equilibrium state by solving the propagation equation, and then compute the gamma-ray signals produced by the $e^+/e^-$ population through the IC and synchrotron processes. {Considering the spatial diffusion of electrons, the dSphs are modeled as extended sources in the analysis of Fermi-LAT data according to the expected spatial intensity distribution of the gamma rays.} We do not detect any significant HDM signal.
+By assuming a magnetic field strength of $B=1\,{\rm \mu G}$ and a diffusion coefficient of $D_0 = 3\times10^{28}\,{\rm cm^{2}s^{-1}}$ of the dSphs, we place limits on the annihilation cross section for HDM particles. {Our results are weaker than the previous limits given by the VERITAS and IceCube observations of dSphs, but extend the existing limits to higher DM masses.} As a complement, we also search for the prompt $\gamma$-rays produced by DM annihilation and give limits on the cross section in the 10-$10^5$ GeV mass range.
 Consequently, in this paper we obtain the upper limits on the DM annihilation cross section for a very wide mass range from 10 GeV to 100 PeV in a unified framework of the Fermi-LAT data analysis.